minmindu/streamlit-chatbot-greenplum-telco/README.md

 4. Build the docker image.
 The below command is to build a docker image with name streamline-chatbot-greenplum with the latest version

-  `docker build -t streamlit-chatbot-greenplum .`
+  `docker build -t streamlit-chatbot-greenplum-telco .`

-5. Verify image `streamlit-chatbot-greenplum` is built successfully
+5. Verify image `streamlit-chatbot-greenplum-telco` is built successfully

   `docker images`

-6. Run the docker image streamlit-chatbot-Greenplum
+6. Run the docker image streamlit-chatbot-greenplum-telco

-  `docker run -p 8501:8501 streamlit-chatbot-greenplum`
+  `docker run -p 8501:8501 streamlit-chatbot-greenplum-telco`

 7. Go to the browser and open the web link.
 Note: the IP address is the IP that your VM / local env uses.
 For example, `http://35.189.1.42:8501`